NikKowPHP/social-brain/chapters/chapter-10.md

 "If we use the old stack, it will crash, we'll miss the Sterling Corp deadline, and the project is dead," Mark argued, his voice tight.
 He was making a perfect logical case, but he could feel it wasn't landing.
 The frustration of not being able to make them *feel* the urgency was more maddening than the technical problem itself.

 "Living in the past is better than crashing on launch day," Jane shot back.
-"What you're proposing is reckless, and I won't sign off on it."
+Her voice was sharp, but for a split second, Maria saw a flicker of something else in her eyes—the memory of a past failure.
+"I was the lead on the Titan project," Jane added, her voice dropping slightly.
+"I know what a public failure does to a team.
+I won't let that happen to this one.
+What you're proposing is reckless, and I won't sign off on it."

 It was a collective amygdala hijack.
 The new conductor knew her job was not to dictate a solution, but to create the conditions for one to emerge.
 She called a meeting with just the three of them.
 Her only tools were the Core Trio.